ZuhangZHANG/rmc-model/docs/source/chap2.md

 Fig. 2-1: Diagram for modeling system structure.
 ```

-Based on the modeling characteristics of MESSAGEix, we have energy technologies (processes) and energy commodities.
-The interconversion and flow of energy commodities are linked through energy technologies, thereby forming the different components of the energy system.
+There are two basic elements in the framework of MESSAGEix, namely energy technologies (also referred to as 'processes') and energy commodities.
+The interconversion and flow of energy commodities are linked through energy technologies (processes), thereby constituting the different components of the energy system.
 Energy technologies are characterized by a detailed set of parameters.
-The figure below ({ref}`Fig. 2-2 <Fig. 2-2>`) illustrates a simplified reference energy system within this framework, showing the linkages between energy commodities and technologies, and briefly outlining the scope of the energy system.
-Note that this schematic does not include all possible technology combinations or inter-regional energy flows.
+The figure below ({ref}`Fig. 2-2 <Fig. 2-2>`) illustrates a simplified reference energy system within this framework, and shows the linkages between energy commodities and technologies.
+Note that this schematic does not include all technological routes (processes) or inter-regional energy flows covered by RMC.

 ```{figure} _static/fig_2_2.png